ThirstyGit/ecommerce/README.md

 ```bash
 npm install
 ```
-The server for testing can be run by using the following command.
+Make sure to first start the database server and the server for testing can be run by using the following command.
 ```bash
 npm run dev
 ```